-Teacher Education Program: Students pursuing academic programs that lead to teacher licensure must seek admission to the teacher education program by the end of their sophomore year.
-See page 147.
+Teacher Education Program: Students pursuing academic programs that lead to teacher licensure must seek admission to the Teacher Education Program by the end of their sophomore year.

-Student Teaching: In the spring semester of the junior year, all preservice teachers must seek admission to student teaching.
 See page 148.

+Student Teaching: In the spring semester of the junior year, all students must seek admission to student teaching.
+See page 150.

-- All English Education-Broadfield students must meet the following requirements: 1) earn a grade of "C-" or better in all Professional Education Requirements, Major Program Requirements, and Other Program Requirements; 2) earn a minimum 2.5 cumulative grade point average; 3) earn a minimum 2.65 grade point average in Major Program Requirements and in Other Program Requirements; and 4) earn a minimum 2.65 grade point average in Professional Education Requirements. - 2.
-See page 143 for Secondary Education Requirements.
+1. All English Education-Broadfield students must meet the following requirements: 1) earn a grade of "C-" or better in all Professional Education Requirements, Major Program Requirements, and Other Program Requirements; 2) earn a minimum 2.5 cumulative grade point average;

+- 3) earn a minimum 2.65 grade point average in Major Program Requirements and in Other Program Requirements; and 4) earn a minimum 2.65 grade point average in Professional Education Requirements. - 2.
+See page 145 for Secondary Education Requirements.